ETCDEVTeam/sidekick-doc/README.md

 Geth has three subcommands built around the JS console: `console`, `attach`, and `js`.

 1. `$ geth console` starts geth and begins an _interactive_ JS console session.
 2. `$ geth attach` connects to an _already-running_ geth client and then begins an interactive session.
 3. `$ geth js program.js` begins an _ephemeral_ JS session, running a given `program.js` _without interactivity_.

-One of the nuances of geth, and a good friend of ours on this journey, is that __geth sends all normal logs to `stderr`__, but __JS console output goes to `stdout`__.
-This difference of data stream contexts will play a tiny but important role for us.
+Geth's display and debug logs use stderr exclusively, while console.log from geth's JS Console goes to stdout.
+This allows to use geth's attach, console, or ephemeral js subcommands as dedicated data stream writers.

 There's a lot of options and different ways to use these three subcommands, but, while tempting, a deep dive in that direction is out of scope here.
 I hope the brief associated commentary in the following examples are sufficient for the purpose at hand.

 I'll use the console to run arbitrary javascript scripts that implement adhoc PoA and checkpoint features.

-> TODO: Add example session.

 > TODO: Add link to docs.

-> TODO: Touch on _how_ the JS console command connects and relates to a geth instance materially, eg what even is IPC and why does it matter.

 #### A ~~hacky bash script~~ "sidecar" application